 When you take on a craft project, you want it to look just as vivid on paper as it does in real life - and the key to that is color.
 The darker shades should create depth and body, while the lighter hues highlight the standout features of the image.
 The more vibrant your creation, the better it will jump off that white wall and liven up your space.
 Here are some bright DIY projects that take advantage of that color pop.

 Good crafts don't have to be difficult.
 In fact, some of the best call for just three things: A PIXMA printer, a mobile app, and some thrift-store frames.
 That's all you need to transform your pictures into pop art.
-Pick your best and brightest snaps, then add splashy stamps, icons, text, or borders to them with the free A Beautiful Mess App (this works out well, since you can send your finished products from your smartphone right to your PIXMA printer wirelessly via the Canon Print App).
+Pick your best and brightest snaps, then designs, stickers, text, or borders to them with the A Design Kit app from A Beautiful Mess (this works out well, since you can send your finished products from your smartphone right to your PIXMA printer wirelessly via the Canon Print App).
 Throw your creations in those vintage chartreuse frames you found at the thrift shop, and you're done.

 And Some Popcorn Art